doda25-team9/operation/INTERNAL_NOTES.md

 curl http://sms-checker.local:54471/sms/
 ```

+#### How It Works

+1. `minikube service` creates a tunnel from localhost to the Ingress Controller
+2. Browser sends request to `sms-checker.local:PORT`
+3. `/etc/hosts` resolves `sms-checker.local` to `127.0.0.1`
+4. Tunnel forwards traffic to Ingress Controller
+5. Ingress Controller receives request with `Host: sms-checker.local` header
+6. Ingress rules match the hostname and route to `app-service`

+**Traffic flow:** Browser → minikube tunnel → Ingress Controller → app-service

 #### Important Notes

 - Port changes each time you restart the tunnel - check the output for the current port